Issues with employee engagement: Is your business up to the challenge?

 In order to reap the benefits of engagement, your business must be ready to listen to feedback, act upon it, and measure success.
 Managers must embrace their engaged employees and model what great workplace behaviours and attitudes look like.
 HR needs to be ready to innovate and have the support of its leaders and peers in that.

 Is your business ready to handle engaged employees?

 So, now you know what you'll potentially have to deal with, we'll ask again: Can you handle engaged employees, really?
 Well, if the answer is anything short of an unequivocal yes, don't worry.
 We've got you covered:

 - Ensure managers receive proper training: Management training is among the most important aspects of employee education.
 But the level of training that managers receive varies wildly from business to business.
-In businesses without effective training, new managers are forced to self-teach, which ingrains bad habits, like rewarding presenteeism or not communicating clearly, and deprives these managers of valuable skills and knowledge.
+In businesses without effective training force new managers to self-teach.
+This ingrains bad habits, like rewarding presenteeism or not communicating clearly, and deprives these managers of valuable skills and knowledge.

-- Provide opportunities for career growth: While not everyone in your business dreams of one day telling others what to do, the idea of being stuck at the same level indefinitely is unappealing to a lot of people.
+- Provide opportunities for career growth: True, not everyone in your business dreams of one day telling others what to do.
+But, even so, the idea of being stuck at the same level indefinitely is unappealing to a lot of people.
 Whether it's an internal promotion, or the opportunity to learn new skills, an employee's sense of development is essential for their long-term engagement.